 That is, it was performed solo, with minimal footwork and a lot of torso isolations and the dancers, who sometimes played finger cymbals, were accompanied by traditional musicians and a singer.

-In this promotional video, there is a group of chorus dancers, wearing the typical raqs sharqi costume with bra and skirt (bedlah), dancing on stage with the audience sat at tables.
+In this promotional video, there is a group of chorus dancers, wearing the typical Raqs sharqi costume with bra and skirt (bedlah), dancing on stage with the audience sitting at tables.